- Can Dachshunds Swim?

 Do dachshunds have webbed feet?

 Surprisingly yes, dachshunds have webbed feet.
-In fact, all dogs have webbed feet to some degree.
+All dogs have webbed feet to some degree.
 But some breeds have more prevalent webbing than others.
 Breeds with these characteristics were usually bred for work in the water, usually as gun dogs.
 An example of this is the Labrador Retriever.

 So why do dachshunds have webbed feet? dachshunds were not created to work in the water, they were created to work on dry land.
 But they probably inherited this trait from some canine ancestor, when the breed was created in the 1800s.
 The good news is that dachshunds’ webbed feet help them dig faster.
 The webbing on their paws serves as a sort of shovel that helps them move the dirt.
 This is one of the reasons why dachshunds are such good diggers.